HaoranLMaoMao/match-series-batch/README.md

-# Match-Series-Batch v1.0.0
+# Match-Series-Batch v1.1.0

-pymatchseries is necessary.
+pymatchseries is necessary.Also aequires scikit-learn to be installed for NLPCA.

 match-series-batch is a batch non-rigid alignment tool for microscope moving image (.dm4 format) sequences, integrating optional denoising, stage averaged plot export, automated logging and CLI calls, maint: